doublejumptokyo/oasyx-3d-document/how-to-modify-an-asset.md

 1. Cases where you want to change the color of a specific part

-→ Perform the operation on the PSD file, output the texture, and replace it with the existing file.
+→ Perform the operation on the PSD file, output the texture, and replace it with the existing file*

 *Refer to "[How to create textures](#Points-to-note-about-production)" for operations on PSD files.